-Coronavirus: How to make your own face mask
+Step-by-step guide to making your own face mask

-People across the country are being advised to wear face coverings in certain circumstances when out of the house, to help limit the spread of coronavirus.
-From 15 June, you must wear one on public transport in England.
+People across the country now have to wear face coverings in certain circumstances when out of the house, to help limit the spread of coronavirus.
+In England it is compulsory to wear one on public transport and in shops.

 While medical face masks and respirators are prioritised for health and care workers, you might want to try making your own face covering, wherever you live.